hugo-sebastiao/hugo-sebastiao.github.io/mds/optical_tweezers.md

 This process continues until all required laser paths contain droplets.
 The software also ensures that only droplets above a **user-defined minimum radius** are selected.

-This routine formed the core control loop of the platform, linking computer vision output directly to automated motor positioning and trap loading.
+This routine formed a core control loop of the platform, linking computer vision output directly to automated motor positioning and trap loading.

 ---